- Places to Explore

 This pretty spa-town is nestled into the hills at the edge of the Palatinate Forest and ringed by vineyards.
 The saline springs discovered here in 1338 are the source of today's drinking and bathing cures, and at harvest time there's a detoxifying Traubenkur (grape-juice cure).
 The town is the site of the Dürkheimer Wurstmarkt, the world's largest wine festival, held in mid-September.
-Legendary quantities of Weck, Worscht, un Woi (dialect for rolls, sausage, and wine) are consumed at the fair, including half a million Schoppen, the region's traditional pint-size glasses of wine.
+Legendary quantities of Weck, Worscht, un Woi (dialect for rolls, sausage, and wine) are consumed at the fair, including enough wine to fill half a million Schoppen, the region's traditional glasses, which hold a half-liter (about a pint).
 The festival grounds are also the site of the world's largest wine cask, the Dürkheimer Riesenfass, with a capacity of 450,000 gallons.
-Built in 1934 by an ambitious cooper, the cask is now a restaurant that can seat well more than 450 people.
+Built in 1934 by an ambitious cooper, the cask is now a restaurant that can seat more than 450 people.

 Bad Dürkheim at a Glance

 Elsewhere in The Pfalz and Rhine Terrace

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's